 Your application must consist of:

-You can apply at any time; however, there will be deadlines for the applications you will want to make to the various sources of funding available.
+You can apply at any time however there will be deadlines for any applications for funding you may be making.

 The Philosophy Department in Sheffield welcomes international students.
 Many of our graduate students and many of our staff are from other European countries, Asia and America.

 There are more than 20 members of staff working in Cognitive Science at the University of Sheffield; covering a huge amount of topics and areas.
 Here is a partial list, indicating their main research interests.
 You can read more about them by clicking on their names.

 Philosophy Meets Cognitive Science - A Conference in Honour of Stephen Stich